 6. Patients Seeking Minimal Invasion and Fast Recovery

-For individuals seeking reduced surgical trauma and faster healing, such as athletes, active professionals, or those prone to dry eye, minimally invasive techniques like SMILE Pro and SILK are preferred.
+For individuals seeking reduced surgical trauma and faster healing, such as athletes, active professionals, or those prone to dry eye, minimally invasive techniques like SMILE Pro, SILK, and CLEAR are preferred.

 What to Consider When Choosing a Procedure?